GoogleChrome/developer.chrome.com/site/en/blog/tablesng/index.md

 One of the oldest table [bugs](https://bugs.chromium.org/p/chromium/issues/detail?id=2902) dates back to September 2008.
-It filed almost as soon as Chrome was released, and was never able to be fixed due to the old table architecture.
-The issue surrounds table painting and collapsed borders:
+It was filed almost as soon as Chrome was released, and was never able to be fixed due to the old table architecture.
+The issue surrounds table painting and collapsed borders.

 The way that tables are painted, in order of `z-index`, is: cells > rows > sections > tables.
 They then are painted by the order they appear in the DOM